Clog dancing: Dutch clog dancing

-Descendent traditions in the USA
+Descendent traditions in the United States

 In the United States, team clogging originated from square dance teams in Asheville, North Carolina's Mountain Dance and Folk Festival (1928), organised by Bascom Lamar Lunsford in the Appalachian region.

-American Clogging is associated with the predecessor to bluegrass—"old-time" music, which is based on fiddle tunes from the British Isles.
+American clogging is associated with the predecessor to bluegrass—"old-time" music, which is based on fiddle tunes from the British Isles.
 Clogging developed from aspects of English, Welsh, German, and Cherokee step dances, as well as African rhythms and movement.
 It was from clogging that tap dance eventually evolved.

 Solo dancing (outside the context of the big circle dance) is known in various places as buck dance, flatfooting, hoedown, jigging, sure-footing, and stepping.
 The names vary in meaning, and dancers do not always agree on their use.

 Buck dancing was the earliest combination of the basic shuffle and tap steps performed to syncopated rhythms in which accents are placed not on the straight beat, as with the jigs, clogs, and other dances of European origin, but on the downbeat or offbeat, a style derived primarily from the rhythms of African tribal music.

 Traditional Appalachian clogging is characterised by loose, often bent knees and a "drag-slide" motion of the foot across the floor, and is usually performed to old-time music.